Widhwidh: Somaliland and SSC

+Somaliland and Khatumo

+Khatumo State was proclaimed in 2012 by Dhulbahante actors as a regional administration claiming parts of Sool, Sanaag and Cayn, distinct from both Somaliland and Puntland.

 In February 2014, Ethiopian forces and Somaliland government arrested Al-Shabaab officials near Widhwidh.
 The Somaliland government had agreed in a pact to the capture of criminals by Ethiopia in areas under its own control.

 In July 2015, Somaliland forces, which had been in retreat for some time now, drove out Khatumo State forces stationed in Widhwidh.

 In April 2016, the Somaliland forces sent 25 new military vehicles to Widhwidh to counter Khatumo State forces.

 In July 2016, Widhwidh elders demanded the withdrawal of Somaliland troops on the occasion of the funeral of recently deceased Swedish Chief Garaad Abshir Saalax in Widhwidh, as the funeral could also attract anti-Somalilanders.
 In the same month, a meeting was held to determine Garaad Abshir Saalax's successor.

 Since the end of 2016, the idea of merging Khatumo State into Somaliland took shape; in February 2017, the Khatumo State installed a well in Widhwidh, using funds from Somaliland's telecommunications company Telesom.

 In September 2019, a mother and child care hospital was established in Widhwidh district, funded by the overseas Diaspora.

 In January 2020, a mysterious epidemic killed 12 children in the Widhwidh district.
 After investigating the cause, the Somaliland Ministry of Health announced that this was a simultaneous outbreak of three diseases: pneumonia, fever, and diarrhea, and that the problem had been resolved.

-In June-July 2020, a clash between the Hayaag (of the Dhulbahante) in Buuhoodle and the Reer Hagar (of the Dhulbahante) in WidhWidh.
+In June–July 2020, a clash between the Hayaag (of the Dhulbahante) in Buuhoodle and the Reer Hagar (of the Dhulbahante) in WidhWidh.

 In August 2020, envoys from the clans living in Buuhoodle and Ceegaag visited the Widhwidh district and held a meeting to end the war between the two clans.

 In October 2020, road construction began connecting Tuulo Smakaab, Widhwidh and Goonle was started.
 Tuulo Smakaab is located in the middle of the main road that passes through the center of Somaliland and the Sool region, and when completed, this road will provide convenient transportation from the center of Somaliland to the district of Buuhoodle.

 In June 2021, a mayoral election for Buhoodle District in Somaliland was held in Widhwidh, and Khadiija Ahmed Yusuf of the Kulmiye Party as mayor and Mustafe Cabdi Ayaanle of the Waddani Party as deputy mayor was elected.
 But Buuhoodle city did not participate in this election.
 Khadija Ahmed Yusuf is the first woman elected mayor in the history of Somaliland.

-On July 22, 2021, Garaad Maxamed Garaad Abshir Saalax, he is a son of Garaad Abshir Saalax, who died in 2016, was officially recognized as the successor Garaad (clan chief).
-The inauguration ceremony brought together elders, politicians, and ordinary citizens living in Puntland, Somaliland, Ethiopia, and other countries.
+In March 2022, the district administration in Widhwidh launched a third phase of emergency water-trucking to respond to severe drought conditions affecting the area.
+In December 2022, a Somaliland MP publicly commended the Presidency for initiating a borehole (riig biyood) project in Widhwidh to address chronic water shortages.